Skip to main content

 Authentication

 StackOne A2A agents use the same authentication as the regular StackOne API, ensuring consistent security across all integration methods.
+You authenticate with your StackOne API key and account ID, sent as headers.

 Required Headers